 A well written procedure will enable people working or volunteering at the service to know exactly what they need to do in a particular circumstance to ensure the health, safety and well-being of children using the service.

-Why are policies and procedures important?
+Importance of policies and procedures

 Policies and procedures are important because they help to guide all people at the service to know what to do to meet the